smartyhall/meshbbs/docs/user-guide/troubleshooting.md

 - Mesh can be congested; try `^HELP` to re-engage
 - Ensure your node can reach the BBS node (mesh connectivity)

+Note: Public commands use a configurable prefix.
+The default is `^`.
+If you've changed it, use your configured prefix for `LOGIN` and `HELP`.

 ## Session logs out unexpectedly

 - The BBS enforces inactivity timeouts; interact periodically